Coalfire-Research/Git-Scrapers/README.md

     -u, --user USERNAME              User to gather info from -o, --organization ORGANIZATION  Organization to scrape
-    -r, --repo REPO                  The repo whom's contributors to scrape --local PATH                 Perform scrape on a repo local to your filesystem --name NAME                  Name to refer to a --local repo in report filenames
+    -r, --repo REPO                  The repo whom's contributors to scrape --local ABSOLUTE_PATH        Perform scrape on a repo local to your filesystem --name NAME                  Name to refer to a --local repo in report filenames

     -a, --auth                       Authenticate with HTTP basic auth